ramblingbarney/refactored-funicular/README.md

 ## Known Issues

 * Mongo DB admin password has not been set & database setup is for local testing only
+* When running all tests a resource warning is displayed for a number of unclosed sockets "ResourceWarning: unclosed <socket.socket fd=9, family=AddressFamily.AF_INET, type=SocketKind.SOCK_STREAM, proto=6, laddr=('127.0.0.1', 55958), raddr=('127.0.0.1', 55261)>"

 <!-- TODO: no checks are made for duplicate categories or recipies -->